 Additionally, we operate 10 Ghz EME, several contests each year, and ARRL Field Day.

 An open operating night is held at 7:00 PM each Wednesday, and everyone is welcome to visit.
-Click ABOUT US in the toolbar for more information.
+Click HERE for more information.

 This year WC8VOA will be participating in the CQ WPX contest as a YARC partner hosting station.
 This means we have a few youth guest operators at the station to learn more about contesting.
 Our goal to teach our guest operators the tips & tricks of contesting and most of all HAVE A GOOD TIME!

 YARC stands for “Young Amateurs Radio Club”, part of the club is to introduce youth to contesting via their Youth Contest Program(YCP).
 You can find more information on their website.
 YARC

 All QSO’s are worth points for this contest, we want to hear from everyone.
 Look for us on the bands.

 Good luck & 73.